Matthew Justice: World Wrestling Entertainment / WWE (2010–2011)

 On the May 10, 2010 edition of Raw at the Mellon Arena in Pittsburgh, Pennsylvania, Hannan lost in a dark match against Dos Caras, Jr. Hannan made his WWE television debut as a jobber on the June 13, 2010 episode of WWE Superstars where he faced the team of Vance Archer and Curt Hawkins under the ring name Matthew Busch.
 Hannan once again appeared on the January 28, 2011 edition of WWE Smackdown, again facing off against Alberto Del Rio in an exhibition Royal Rumble match under the ring name Mike Stevens.

 On March 18, 2011, Hannan signed a WWE developmental contract, and was assigned to their developmental territory Florida Championship Wrestling (FCW) located in Tampa, Florida under the ring name Mack Hetfield.
 After spending six months in Florida, he was released in September 2011.

+Major League Wrestling (2023–present)

+As Matthew Justice he has been working for the company Major League Wrestling (MLW), and on November 18, 2023, at Fightland he won the MLW World Tag Team Champion with 1 Called Manders.
+In May 2024, legendary wrestling manager Bill Alfonso became his manager.
+On November 9, 2024, at Lucha Apocalypto Matthew Justice won the MLW National Openweight Championship by defeating Bad Dude Tito.

+Consejo Mundial de Lucha Libre (2025–present)

+On May 2, 2025, Matthew Justice debuted in Consejo Mundial de Lucha Libre, losing to Último Guerrero for the MLW National Openweight Championship at the Arena México.

 Other media

-Hannan has also appeared as an extra in three feature films: Abduction, starring Taylor Lautner and Sigourney Weaver; Warrior, starring Tom Hardy and Nick Nolte; and Jack Reacher starring Tom Cruise.
+Hannan has also appeared as an extra in three feature films: Abduction, starring Taylor Lautner and Sigourney Weaver; Warrior, starring Tom Hardy and Nick Nolte; and Jack Reacher, starring Tom Cruise.

 Hannan is also featured in the Cleveland, Ohio based alternative metal band Mushroomhead's music video for their single "Come On" from the album Beautiful Stories for Ugly Children.
 The video aired on MTV2's Headbangers Ball.

-Before moving back home, Hannan lived in New York City for a year.

-In January 2013, Hannan and his family opened up a gym, Boro Barbell, in his hometown of Streetsboro, Ohio.
-Before opening the gym, he had called his dad to tell him about the idea.
-He received help from his dad with financing and help from his twin brothers, Jon and Pete, with the construction and painting.